 Please send me information about this trip

-Our team will arrive at 6:00 am to pick you up for your departure from Cusco to Km 82 in Piskacucho, with a brief stop in Ollaytaytambo, where you can buy last minute gear and personal items.
-We arrive in Piskacucho where the hike begins on a strolling, flat path along the Urubamba River and then shifts upward until our lunch stop.
-Along the way, we will get a close-up view of the archaeological ruins of Llactapata before we arrive at our campsite for the night.
+Adios team will pick you up by 6:00 am from your hotel in Cusco and begin 2.5H drive to Km 82 in Piskacucho, with a brief stop in Ollaytaytambo, where you can buy last minute gear and personal items.
+We arrive in Piskacucho where you meetup with your porters and enter the checkpoint.
+The hike begins on a strolling, flat path along the Urubamba River and begins an easy climb up to our our lunch stop.
+Our cook and porters set up a dining table and stools for a hot hearty meal.
+After lunch, you continue hiking with close-up view of the archaeological ruins of Llactapata before arriving at our campsite for the night.
+(LD)

 Day 2: Wayllabamba - Warmiwanusca - Papaymayu / Max alt 4270 m/14,000 ft Distance - 12 km/7.5 mi

-We'll start the day early with a healthy breakfast prepared by our chef and then hike up to the highest point of the Inka Trail (Dead Woman's Pass).
-We may notice several ecological zones and be able to discern between the different microclimates.
+Porters will wake you with hot tea and (instant) coffee in your tent before you rise.
+Your trail chef prepares a healthy breakfast before you begin the hike up to the highest point of the Inka Trail (Dead Woman's Pass).
+Hike through changing landscape and ecological zones as you approach the mountain pass.
 The chef will have lunch ready and waiting at midday prior to passing the highest point, Warmiwañusca Pass at 4,200 meters/13,780 feet above sea level.
-Our descent will eventually take us to the campsite Pacaymayo, where will enjoy our dinner and a well-deserved rest.
+Your descent will eventually bring you to the Pacaymayo campsite, where will enjoy our dinner and a well-deserved rest.
+(BLD)

 Day 3: Papaymayu - Chaq 'icocha - Winaywayna / Max alt 3600 m/11, 800 ft Distance - 15 km/9.3 mi